I Went Number 2 On Tushy's $600 Electric Bidet — Here’s How That Went

 The Test

 After plugging the bidet in, the seat beeped and booped as it came to life before my eyes.
-So after enjoying some Raisin Bran Crunch and waiting for my bowels to do their thing, the time came to go Number 2.
+After enjoying some Raisin Bran Crunch and waiting for my bowels to do their thing, the time finally came to go Number 2.

 When I tell you that what happened next was the best poop of my life, I'm not exaggerating.
 To say that my humble commode has been transformed into a veritable throne would be a massive understatement; having previously reviewed the Tushy Spa, I can say that this one is a major step up in almost every way.
 With a couple taps of the remote (which magnetically attaches to your wall via an included mounted dock), I could activate a stream of water to my butt, in addition to adjusting the angle and temperature of said stream with a tap of the remote.
-I will say, the addition of the air-dry function is a major upgrade; it's not a Dyson-esque blast of air per se, but more like a soft cloud of air gently whisking away droplets to leave you feeling oh-so-fresh.
+I will say, the addition of the air-dry function is a major upgrade; it's not a Dyson-esque blast of air per se, but more like a soft cloud gently whisking away droplets to leave you feeling oh-so-fresh.

 Is the TUSHY Ace worth it?

 Let's talk about the price tag: Is $600 for an upgraded toilet seat expensive?
 Very.
 The price is a significant bump from the $99 Classic and $119 Spa models.
-However, it’s in line with similar models from competitors like Toto, so if you’re interested in .
+However, it’s in line with similar models from competitors like Toto.
 My lone pain point is that the design of my bathroom means that I needed to use an extension cord in order to power my Tushy Ace.
 (If your toilet is located within three feet of a grounded, three-prong outlet, this won't be an issue for you.)
 Put simply, the Ace isn't a starter bidet — and for those, you truly can't go wrong with the Classic or Spa models — it's a finisher bidet.
 This is an investment for people who are looking for a seriously upgraded bathroom experience, and Tushy delivers that and much more with the Ace.

 Advertisement